MitchMedeiros/midnight-xenon/test_files/test.md

-This theme aims to maintain similar syntax highlighting and ease of code readability as the default Dark Modern and Dark+ themes while:
+This theme aims to maintain similar syntax highlighting and ease of code readability as the default Dark Modern theme while:

 <ul>
 <li>Improving the cross-language consistency of syntax highlighting with semantic highlighting enabled</li>
-<li>Making minor improvements to certain syntax colors, such as in-line comments being more muted, imported libraries/modules having a unique color, etc</li>
+<li>Making minor improvements to certain syntax colors, such as in-line comments being more muted, imported libraries not using the same color as classes, etc</li>
-<li>Providing a more minimalistic UI with a deep blue and neon color scheme</li>
+<li>Providing a cleaner, more minimalistic UI with style</li>
 </ul>

 <h2>Theme Example Photos</h2>